 Sources include your in-house systems, libraries, the Internet and also the ‘world about us’.
-Where data is incomplete we use systematic literature reviews and software to compile, verify and fill gaps in information.
-Through marketers and statisticians working together also adds extra insight and interpretation.
+Where data is incomplete we use systematic literature reviews and software to compile, verify and / or fill gaps in information.
+Through marketers and statisticians working together also enables us to add extra insight and interpretation.

 When is secondary research useful?